VaLeXaR/wp-multilang/readme.txt

 + add check for ACF fields.
 Field translate only if it is in config.
 Support all object types.
 + add filter for disable load vendor scripts
 + add check for meta fields
-* fix redirect for disabled use cookie
+* fix redirect for disable browser cookie

 = 1.3.8 =
 * fix WP-CLI error